Jenny Uglow

+Early life and education

 Uglow was brought up in Cumbria and later Dorset.
 She attended Cheltenham Ladies' College (1958–64) and St Anne's College, University of Oxford.
 After gaining a first in English, she took a BLitt.
-In 1971, she married Steve Uglow, professor emeritus at the University of Kent; the couple have two sons and two daughters.
-As of 2015, Uglow lives at Canterbury in Kent.

 Career

 Uglow has worked in publishing since leaving university.
 Until 2013 she was editorial director of the publishing company Chatto & Windus, an imprint of Random House.

 She is an honorary visiting professor at the University of Warwick, vice-president of the Gaskell Society and a trustee of the Wordsworth Trust.
 She was formerly a member of the British Library's Advisory Group for the Humanities.